01

 Curated ways through the network

 The site branches on purpose, but branching should not feel like being dropped into the woods with a lantern and a Latin motto.
-These routes give strong entrances into the archive's central problems and temperaments.
+These routes give strong entrances into the site's core temperaments: truth and evidence, rationality and credence, philosopher voices, and skepticism toward guilt-heavy moral systems.

 03